 When should you arrive at Disney’s Hollywood Studios?

-It’s still very early in the history of this terrific attraction, but I suggest arriving at least 2 hours before the announced park opening.
-Three hours would give you an even better chance at a good boarding position early in the day.
+It’s still very early in the history of this terrific attraction, but I suggest arriving at least 90 minutes before the announced park opening.
+Two hours would give you an even better chance at riding Millenium Falcon or Slinky Dog Dash with no wait at park opening.

 This seems crazy, right?
-Who wants to go on vacation and show up 2-3 hours before a park opens.
+Who wants to go on vacation and show up 2 hours before a park opens.
 It’s worth it!
-If you don’t arrive early, you WILL NOT RIDE.
+If you aren’t in the park before it officially opens, you probably will not ride Rise of the Resistance.
 There is NO stand by queue.
 You MUST have a boarding pass!

 How to reserve your boarding group.

-Right after you enter Hollywood Studios, not before, you can take out your phone and book a boarding pass from the My Disney Experience app.
+At official park opening, not before, you can take out your phone and book a Rise of the Resistance Boarding pass from the My Disney Experience app.
 You’ll find the boarding pass area prominently featured right under the map.
 Click on that section.

 Next, you’ll find a button on the bottom right that says “Join Boarding Group.”
 Tap that button.
 If you see an error message that asks if you are already in the park, then CLOSE the app.
 Backing out does not work.